Robert Enke: Life abroad

 In June 1999, he joined Benfica in Portugal, signing a three-year contract, and becoming one of four goalkeepers on the team's books.
 Enke had a history of panic attacks and had second thoughts soon after signing for the team.
 He realised however that, having signed a contract, he was obliged to fulfil it.
 The club were then managed by Enke's countryman Jupp Heynckes, who promptly made him captain.
 His time in Portugal was a turbulent one, as the club changed manager three times in his three seasons there and suffered their lowest ever league finish (sixth) in a trophyless spell, beset by financial difficulties that caused players wages to often be late.
 In spite of these issues, Enke quickly gained the admiration of Benfica's fans, and he is still fondly remembered by many of them.

 Despite these problems, Enke's performances gained him the admiration of Encarnados (reds) fans, as well as interest from clubs like Arsenal, Atlético Madrid and Manchester United chasing him.
 After contract talks with Benfica stalled, Enke took up the offer of Spanish giants Barcelona and moved on a free transfer in June 2002 on a three-year deal.

 Life at the Camp Nou proved tough for Enke — he later labelled the goalkeeper's spot at Barça as the "most difficult goalkeeping position in Europe" – as he ended up playing second choice to Roberto Bonano and then Víctor Valdés.
-His debut set the mark, as the club was humiliatingly knocked out of the Spanish Cup by third flight Novelda CF at the first hurdle on 11 September 2002 and was criticised by teammate Frank de Boer in public for his part in their exit.
+His debut set the mark, as the club was humiliatingly knocked out of the Spanish Cup by third flight Novelda at the first hurdle on 11 September 2002 and was criticised by teammate Frank de Boer in public for his part in their exit.